HalfTimeOfLife/Analysis_wine_APT29_2025/Report/Report.md

 ---

-Comme énoncé plus tôt, le programme a écrit dans la zone mémoire alloué, où le thread est lancé, un payload qui va être lancé au moment où le thread reprend.
-Le payload est donc un shellcode qui va servir à chargé petit à petit ce qui est nécessaire pour la dernière DLL.
+As stated earlier, the program writes a payload into the allocated memory region where the thread is launched.
+This payload is executed when the thread resumes.
+The payload is thus a shellcode that will progressively load what is needed for the final DLL.

-Le *Process Tree* donné par l'analyse montre qu'il y a 2 exécutable qui nous intéresse grandement :
+The *Process Tree* from the analysis shows two executables of particular interest:

-- `loaddll64.exe` : Exécutable qui va lancer `rundll32.exe`
+- `loaddll64.exe`: An executable that launches `rundll32.exe`
-- `rundll32.exe` : Exécutable qui va charger/exécuter une DLL
+- `rundll32.exe`: An executable that loads/executes a DLL

-On suppose que le shellcode qui va lancer la commande `loaddll64.exe "C:\Users\user\Desktop\vmtools.dll.dll"` a déjà en mémoire la DLL ainsi que `loaddll64.exe`.
-Ce shellcode va copier le contenu de `loaddll64.exe` et `vmtools.dll` sur le bureau.
-Ils vont par la suite être appelé par `loaddll64.exe` et donc `rundll32.exe`.
+It is assumed that the shellcode which launches the command `loaddll64.exe "C:\Users\user\Desktop\vmtools.dll.dll"` already has both the DLL and `loaddll64.exe` in memory.
+This shellcode copies the contents of `loaddll64.exe` and `vmtools.dll` onto the desktop.
+They will then be invoked by `loaddll64.exe` and consequently by `rundll32.exe`.

 ## `vmtools.dll` / *WINELOADER*

 *sha256 : adfe0ef4ef181c4b19437100153e9fe7aed119f5049e5489a36692757460b9f8*

-**PAS LE SCRIPT DONC PAS POSSIBLE DE SAVOIR QUE FAIT CETTE DLL**
+**NO SCRIPT AVAILABLE, SO IT IS IMPOSSIBLE TO KNOW WHAT EXACTLY THIS DLL DOES**